Blog

 Refrigerant Lines

 Without refrigerant, air conditioning wouldn’t be possible.
-The refrigerant lines are comprised of copper or aluminum and run between the indoor evaporator coil and outdoor condensing unit.
+The refrigerant lines are comprised of copper or aluminum and run between the indoor evaporator coil and the outdoor condensing unit.

 Ductwork

-Forced-air heating and cooling relies on ductwork to distribute conditioned air throughout the home.
+Forced-air heating and cooling rely on ductwork to distribute conditioned air throughout the home.
 It’s easiest to install ductwork during initial construction, though retrofits are sometimes possible.
-Ducts shouldn’t run through the attic, garage or crawl space if at all possible.
+Ducts shouldn’t run through the attic, garage, or crawl space if at all possible.
 If this is unavoidable, the ducts should be sealed and insulated to prevent being affected by the major temperature differences between these areas and the living space.

-Return and Supply Registers
+Return And Supply Registers

 These are the covers that fit over ductwork openings.
-They’re typically rectangular in shape and located in the ceiling, wall or floor, depending on the ductwork layout.
+They’re typically rectangular in shape and located in the ceiling, wall, or floor, depending on the ductwork layout.
 Registers typically have louvers you can open and close to control airflow.
 It’s recommended that you keep at least 80 percent of your home’s supply registers open to prevent unbalancing the system.
-Also, make sure rugs, furniture and curtains don’t block return and supply registers throughout your home.
+Also, make sure rugs, furniture, and curtains don’t block return and supply registers throughout your home.